alexmatcov/PEFT-LLM/README.md

 - Outputs are more structured and somewhat more helpful than T0.
 - System / meta-prompt leakage is **still present** in all answers.
-- Swedish translation still fails (English sentence is repeated instead of translated), thus follows directions slightly worse.
+- Swedish translation still fails (English sentence is repeated instead of translated), thus follows directions slightly worse than the base model.

 T1 is the **fine-tuned reference point** for experiments T2 and T3.